new-dev/SpeedyQuik/README.md

 ##Velocity  ![alt tag](http://icons.iconarchive.com/icons/designbolts/thin-download/48/Fast-Download-icon.png)
 **_Click Now, Discover Speeds, Velocity_**

+##Getting started
+1. Have Node and Npm installed
+2. Install gulp globally 'npm install -g gulp'
+3. 'npm install'
+4. run 'gulp watch' to have the project update on changes or 'gulp build' to transpile it once

 ##Synopsis
 Our goal with Velocity is to create an open source solution for internet speed testing.
 When completed, we will make this available as a chrome extension where